danielsaidi/OnboardingKit/Sources/OnboardingKit/OnboardingKit.docc/Getting-Started.md

+## Onboarding Flows

+An onboarding flow is a set of pages that can be presented in any sequential way that makes sense for that onboarding.
+It can be a set of manually scrolling pages, a slideshow, a sequence of popovers, etc.

+You can use ``OnboardingPageView`` to present a set of pages in a manually scrolling onboarding, and ``OnboardingSlideshow`` to present the same pages in an automatically scrolling slideshow.

+You can wrap any flow control in an ``OnboardingFlowContainer`` to add toolbar and bottom buttons around the flow.
+You can use a ``OnboardingFlowState`` to control the flow state, instead of just using a plain integer binding.

 ## Onboarding Views

-OnboardingKit has a couple of views that can be used to present complex onboarding flows, as well as many ways to handle page state.
+OnboardingKit has a set of standalone views, such as ``OnboardingIntroScreen`` and  ``OnboardingPrimaryButton``.
+The views can be used as standalone views, and don't require any integration with the rest of the library.

-An ``OnboardingPageView`` can be used to render a set of pages in a horizontal page view that works on all platforms.

-An ``OnboardingSlideshow`` can be used to render a set of pages in a slideshow that automatically slides through the pages.

-You can use an ``OnboardingPageState`` instance to manage page state for both views, then provide them with a page view builder that builds a page view for each page.
-Both views can be styled by applying a style view modifier to the view hierarchy.